Affine Schubert calculus and double coinvariants: Affine Schubert calculus

-where $\partial_i$ is the BGG operator
+where $\partial_i:\Lambda\to \Lambda$ is the BGG operator

-In fact, they are determined uniquely by $\xi^{1}=1$, and either the first relation, or the second equation combined with the first for $i\neq 0$. \end{prop} \begin{proof} For the first statement, see \cite{kostant1986nil,kumar2002kac}.
-The second is a simple consequence of the first, and $\varphi s_i \varphi^{-1}= s_{i+1}$. \end{proof}
+In fact, they are determined uniquely by $\xi^{1}=1$, and either the first relation, or the second equation combined with the first for $i\neq 0$ (see \cite{Billey1997KostantPA}).
+Let us also remark that \(\xi^v\) are polynomials of \(\underline{x}_i\).

+We have the following presentation, due to Kostant and Kumar: \begin{prop} (Kostant, Kumar \cite{kostant1986nil}) We have isomorphisms of graded $S$-modules

+in which the Schubert cycles $[X_w]$ map to $A_w$, the dual classes $[X^w]$ in cohomology map to $\xi^{v}$.
+The pointwise multiplication on $\Lambda$ agrees with the ring structure in equivariant cohomology, and the pairing between homology and cohomology agrees with the pairing between $\Aaf$ and $\Lambda$.
+The $\underline{x}_i$ correspond to the Chern classes of the tautological line bundles $\underline{x}_i=c_1(\mathcal{L}_i)$. \end{prop}